Homomorphisms between multidimensional constant-shape substitutions: General setting and notions

-\begin{theorem} If a closed convex set $C\subseteq \R^{d}$ has at least one extreme point, i.e., does not have an affine line, then $C$ can be written as the sum of the convex hull of its extreme points and the cone generated by its extreme rays. \end{theorem}
+\begin{theorem}[Krein-Milman theorem for unbounded convex sets] If a nonempty closed convex set $C\subseteq \R^{d}$ has at least one extreme point, i.e., does not contain an affine line, then $C$ can be written as the sum of the convex hull of its extreme points and the cone generated by its extreme rays. \end{theorem}

+A useful relation between faces and the convex hull of a set that we will use in this article is the following.
+A proof can be found in \cite[Section 18]{rockafellar1970convex}.